Russian wargames played dirty, Nato says

 He said Nato had falsely counted all troop in movements in Russia during the drill as being part of the exercise.

-Referring to Nato battalions in Poland and the Baltic states, he said "if Nato policy is aimed at military deterrence of Russia, then no confidence-building measures will help" to mend relations.
+Referring to the Nato battalions in the Baltic region, he said "if Nato policy is aimed at military deterrence of Russia, then no confidence-building measures will help" to mend relations.

-He also said Stoltenberg's complaints about non-transparency were "strange", because Nato itself had frozen some military talks as part of diplomatic sanctions over Ukraine.
+He also said Stoltenberg's remarks on non-transparency were "strange", because Nato itself had frozen some military talks as part of diplomatic sanctions over Ukraine.

 He noted that Russian armed forces chief Valery Gerasimov had recently met with a senior Nato commander, Petr Pavel, to exchange views.

-"There is a hope that these contacts will persist and become systemic," the Russian envoy said.
+"There is a hope that these contacts will persist and become systemic," Grushko said.